mozilla/DeepSpeech/doc/Decoder.rst

 **Note**: Currently, Bytes output mode makes assumptions that hold for Chinese Mandarin models but do not hold for other language targets, such as not predicting spaces.

 In bytes output mode the model predicts UTF-8 bytes directly instead of letters from an alphabet file.
 This idea was proposed in the paper `Bytes Are All You Need <https://arxiv.org/abs/1811.09021>`_.
-This mode is enabled with the ``--utf8`` flag at training and export time.
+This mode is enabled with the ``--bytes_output_mode`` flag at training and export time.
 At training time, the alphabet file is not used.
 Instead, the model is forced to have 256 labels, with labels 0-254 corresponding to UTF-8 byte values 1-255, and label 255 is used for the CTC blank symbol.
 If using an external scorer at decoding time, it MUST be built according to the instructions that follow.

 Bytes output mode can be useful for languages with very large alphabets, such as Mandarin written with Simplified Chinese characters.
 It may also be useful for building multi-language models, or as a base for transfer learning.
 Currently these cases are untested and unsupported.
 Note that bytes output mode makes assumptions that hold for Mandarin written with Simplified Chinese characters and may not hold for other languages.